cedric-h/shortstories/the_commute_from_hell.md

 The rent-a-cop laughed with them and lit a long brown cigarillo.

-Whatever last bastion of safety he represented, I decided, was broken.
+Whatever last bastion of safety he represented, I had capriciously decided, was broken.

 I put my car into reverse and pulled out of the gas station.